This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 You can make this as simple or fancy as you want, but all you need to create a Goldfish math practice game is a piece of poster board or paper, a marker, and some Goldfish crackers.

-Draw a box along with addition, subtraction, and equals signs between each box.
+Draw a box along with addition, subtraction, and equal signs between each box.
 Fill the first two boxes with the number of Goldfish crackers you choose to make a math problem.
 While this example is for Kindergarten math, you can use this for any grade level.

 For this project, you will need